jay-gurnani/jay-user-app-node/README.md

 ### Local development

-The easiest way to develop and test your function is to use the `dev` command:
+The easiest way to develop and test your function is to use the docker env:

 ```
-serverless dev
+docker compose up --build
 ```

 This will start a local emulator of AWS Lambda and tunnel your requests to and from AWS Lambda, allowing you to interact with your function as if it were running in the cloud.